-Made in Mexico City, just a few miles from the ruins of the once-great Aztec City, Teotihuacan, we are offering these in two styles:
+Made in Mexico City, just a few kilometers from the ruins of the (once) Great Aztec Empire: Teotihuacán.

-This is real obsidian, so if you purchase one of these, please be careful, as they are sharp.
-Contact us using our form below if you are interested i buying a Macuahuitl.
+It’s real obsidian, so if you buy one of these, please be very careful; They are sharp.
+Contact us using the form below if you are interested in buying a Macuahuitl.

 The macuahuitl was a beautiful and unusual weapon used by many Mesoamerican cultures, but most commonly associated with the Aztecs.
 Macuahuitl means “hand-wood” in Nahuatl, and indeed, that is precisely what it was: a wooden club with obsidian blades embedded into the side to give it that deadly edge in combat.
 Here are some quick facts about the macuahuitl.